eddy8700/spring-cloud-hash-broker/README.md

 3.Once pcf is started login to cf using your credentials cf login -a https://api.local.pcfdev.io --skip-ssl-validation Enter your username and password
-4.To register the service broker .First you need to push the service on pcf dev using the following command cf push <name-of-service> -m <memory-required> -p <path to your service jar>
+4.To register the service broker .Create the jar file using mvn package command First you need to push the service on pcf dev using the following command(Run the command from the project directory folder) cf push <name-of-service> -m <memory-required> -p <path to your service jar>
-5.Once the app is running, register the broker with the Cloud Controller cf create-service-broker <service-name> <username> <password> http://service-broker-url 6.
+5.Once the app is running, register the broker with the Cloud Controller cf create-service-broker <service-name> <username> <password> http://service-broker-url 6.Make the service broker public by calling v2/service_instances/{id} url .So that it register with the cloud controller.